ktrnthsnr/food-festival/README.md

 ﻿# food-festival

-Mobile web application showing food venue details such as event info, schedule, and ticket purchasing options, utilizing PWA techniques for improving page load performance through webpack bundling, offline usability through an IndexedDB object store and caching through a service worker.
+Mobile web application showing food venue details such as event info, schedule, and ticket purchasing options, focusing on improving page load performance through webpack bundling, offline usability by an IndexedDB object store and service worker caching, and converting the application to a PWA.

 ## GitHub URL